 - Annual Reports

 If you’ve formed an LLC or corporation in Wyoming, once a year, by the first day of anniversary month in which your formed your business entity, you’ll be required to file an annual report with the Wyoming Secretary of State.
-The annual reports cost $50 to file and can be filed online.
+The annual reports cost $50 to file ($52 online).
 If you don’t file your annual report within 60 days of the deadline, your corporation or LLC may be administratively dissolved by the state.

 - Annual Meetings